miladrahimi/singet/README.md

 ### Base64 Encoding

-If you want to use this proxy on censored internet, you might need to encode URLs.
+If you want to use this proxy on a censored network, you might need to encode URLs.
-To do so, you can use the `base64` parameter instead of `url` like this example:
+To do so, you can use the `base64` parameter instead of the `url` like in this example:

 ```
 // Using "url" parameter: